 According to Microsoft, thousands of its customers have tried WVD in the preview of the service.
 The service is ready for the first time today and the WVD client application is available today for Windows, Android, Mac, iOS and HTML 5 platforms.

-Windows Virtual Desktop is a new service that provides Windows 10 virtualization, along with Windows 10 multi-connection capabilities and support for desktop and of Windows Server RDS.
+Windows Virtual Desktop is a new service that provides Windows 10 virtualization, along with multiple 10 connection capabilities as well as desktop support and Windows Server RDS applications.

 In short, the new WVD service will allow users to virtualize Windows 7, 8, 10, Office 365 ProPlus applications and other third-party applications by running them remotely on Azure virtual machines.